 - write about topics related to their living, working and learning situation; the topics are concrete, simple, predictable and familiar

 - types of texts:

-- fill out forms, write short messages
+- forms, short messages

-- make announcements in business and personal correspondence
+- business and personal correspondence

+- accounts, reports

-- carry out creative assignments like writing a travel story
+- creative assignments like a travel story

 - functions:

 - ask for and provide factual information

 - express attitudes and feelings and ask for them

 - spur into action

 - establish and maintain social contacts

 - bring structure into a message

-Quality of the output language (speaking/writing)
+Quality of the output (speaking/writing)

-The students' language is short with simple structures; current sentence structures are used correctly and vocabulary is simple.
+The students' language is short and sufficiently structured; current sentence structures are used correctly and linguistic usage is still simple but increasingly adequate and varied.
 Articulation and intonation sound largely correct.
-The speech rate is cautious.
+The speech rate is fairly fluent.
 The register is neutral.
 The acquired forms of address and formulas for polite social contacts are used in current contexts with both known and unknown interlocutors.
 Current linking tools and connectors are used within the sentence and in elementary paragraphs.